Terasology/GooeyDefence/README.md

 ### Documentation via gh-pages

-The documentation of this module is build with [docsify].
+The documentation of this module is built with [docsify].
 It is served via [gh-pages].
 To preview the site you can either use the `docsify` [CLI tool](https://github.com/docsifyjs/docsify-cli) or just run a static server on the `docs` folder.